 7. Dating often brings emotional hurt.

 The emotional hurt from a broken relationship can be very strong and real.
+Many teens deal with problems emotionally stemming from teen dating.
 I’ve been on the receiving end of it, and I still remember the tears and pain.
 Not all young people can handle that hurt as well as others.
 The teen suicide rate today is much higher than it has ever been, and I believe much of that is because of broken relationships.

 Young people find their sense of worth in a relationship, and when that relationship ends, they feel life is no longer worth living.